-If you have some docker services running on your Synology NAS you might want to host a own docker registry in your local network as well for pushing own images.
-For this purpose docker provides an own container registry image.
+If you have some docker services running on your Synology NAS you might want to host an own docker registry in your local network as well for pushing self-created images.
+For this purpose docker provides a container registry image on docker hub.
 Running the registry on your NAS inside the local network does not necessarily need a TLS communication.
 But docker requires a TLS communication between a registry and your docker instance by default.
-To allow the communication wiothout TLS you need to set the "insecure-registries":["<host>:<port>"]
+To allow the communication without TLS you need to set the "insecure-registries":["HOST:PORT"]

-to the docker configuration.
+property to the docker configuration.
 You need to set the entry on client and server side to be able to docker pull

 and docker push